microsoft/vscode-docs/docs/setup/windows.md

 >**Tip:** Setup will add Visual Studio Code to your `%PATH%`, so from the console you can type 'code .' to open VS Code on that folder.
 You will need to restart your console after the installation for the change to the `%PATH%` environmental variable to take effect.

-## User setup versus system setup
+## User vs. System setup

-VS Code provides both Windows user and system level setups.
-Installing the [user setup](https://go.microsoft.com/fwlink/?LinkID=534107) does not require Administrator privileges as the location will be under your user Local AppData (LOCALAPPDATA) folder.
-User setup also provides a smoother background update experience.
+VS Code provides both Windows **user** and **system** level setups.

+The [user setup](https://go.microsoft.com/fwlink/?LinkID=534107) does not require Administrator privileges to run as the location will be under your user Local AppData (`LOCALAPPDATA`) folder.
+Since it requires no elevation, the user setup is able to provide a smoother background update experience.
+This is the preferred way to install VS Code on Windows.

+>**Note:** When running VS Code as Administrator in a user setup installation, updates will be disabled.

-The [system setup](https://go.microsoft.com/fwlink/?linkid=852157) requires elevation to Administrator privileges and will place the installation under Program Files.
-This also means that VS Code will be available to all users in the system.
+The [system setup](https://go.microsoft.com/fwlink/?linkid=852157) requires elevation to Administrator privileges to run and will place the installation under the system's Program Files.
+The in-product update flow will also require elevation, making it less streamlined than the user setup.
+On the other hand, installing VS Code using the system setup means that it will be available to all users in the system.

 See the [Download Visual Studio Code](/download) page for a complete list of available installation options.